Using Beacon Insurance for Drug and Alcohol Treatment

 Beacon offers specific programs for opioid addiction treatment, for example, and offers benefits and coverage based on research for best practices.

 At American Addiction Centers, we offer locations nationwide at which you can receive leading-edge treatment for your substance use disorders.
-American Addiction Centers works with many insurance providers, including Beacon, to provide you with choices for your drug rehab needs.
-To discuss your options for treatment at one of our leading facilities, call us at 1-888-935-1318.
-You will speak to a trained referral specialist who can help you check your benefits and determine how American Addiction Centers can meet your needs for drug detox and drug rehab.
+American Addiction Centers works with many insurance providers, including Beacon, to provide you with choices for your alcohol or drug rehab needs.
+To find a local treatment facility near you, call our rehab hotline at .
+You will speak to a trained referral specialist who can help you check your benefits and determine how American Addiction Centers can meet your needs for alcohol or drug detox and drug rehab.